 - Don't open freezers and refrigerators more than absolutely necessary.
 Opening these appliances will allow food to thaw more quickly.

 - Turn off as many appliances, electronics and light switches as possible.
-This will reduce the potential for damage or fire.
+This will reduce the potential for damage.
 After the power is restored, wait 5 to 10 minutes before turning them back on.

 After a Storm

-- Replenish your supplies of batteries, bottled water and non-perishable food items in preparation for future storms.
+- Replenish your supplies of batteries, bottled water and non-perishable food items.
+Test storm equipment regularly.